 - Steep for 10 minutes, and then strain.

 - Drink half a cup twice a day as needed.

 5. Apply An Apple Cider Vinegar Compress

-Apple cider vinegar (ACV) has a long history in realm of natural remedies.
+Apple cider vinegar (ACV) has a long history in the realm of natural remedies.
 It’s been used to relieve everything from scurvy to hay fever, and just about any other ailment that falls in between.
-Some modern day studies have proven its effectiveness in treating certain illnesses, but most of its clout lies in the reports of people throughout the centuries who have benefited from it.
+Some modern-day studies have proven its effectiveness in treating certain illnesses, but most of its clout lies in the reports of people throughout the centuries who have benefited from it.
 If you find yourself coming down with a throbbing headache, try getting some quality ACV time into your day in the form of a steam-style treatment.

 You will need